Skip to main content

 Declarative manifests

-Agents declare what MCP servers they need.
-The manifest is a requirement, not an authorization grant.
+Agents declare intended capabilities.
+The manifest is descriptive, not an authorization grant.

 Discovery-based authorization